 Real estate vacancies in Birds / Rahns are 4.5%, which is lower than one will find in 69.9% of American neighborhoods.
 Demand for real estate in Birds / Rahns is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-American households most often have a car, and regularly they have two or three.
-But households in the Birds / Rahns neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the Birds / Rahns neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 35.3% of the households here have four, five, or more cars.
 That is more cars per household than in 96.3% of the neighborhoods in the nation.

 There is an especially high percentage of incarcerated people (0.7%) living in the Birds / Rahns neighborhood.